 .ddev/web-build/Dockerfile might be:

-ENV COMPOSER_HOME=/usr/local/composer # We try to avoid when possible relying on composer to download global, so in PHPCS case we can use the phar.
+ENV COMPOSER_HOME=/usr/local/composer # We try to avoid relying on Composer to download global, so in `phpcs` case we can use the PHAR.
 RUN curl -L https://squizlabs.github.io/PHP_CodeSniffer/phpcs.phar -o /usr/local/bin/phpcs && chmod +x /usr/local/bin/phpcs RUN curl -L https://squizlabs.github.io/PHP_CodeSniffer/phpcbf.phar -o /usr/local/bin/phpcbf && chmod +x /usr/local/bin/phpcbf # If however we need to download a package, we use `cgr` for that.
-RUN composer global require consolidation/cgr RUN $COMPOSER_HOME/vendor/bin/cgr drupal/coder:^8.3.1 RUN $COMPOSER_HOME/vendor/bin/cgr dealerdirect/phpcodesniffer-composer-installer # Register Drupal's code sniffer rules.
+RUN composer global require consolidation/cgr RUN $COMPOSER_HOME/vendor/bin/cgr drupal/coder:^8.3.1 RUN $COMPOSER_HOME/vendor/bin/cgr dealerdirect/phpcodesniffer-composer-installer # Register Drupal’s code sniffer rules.
 RUN phpcs --config-set installed_paths $COMPOSER_HOME/global/drupal/coder/vendor/drupal/coder/coder_sniffer --verbose # Make Codesniffer config file writable for ordinary users in container.
-RUN chmod 666 /usr/local/bin/CodeSniffer.conf # Make COMPOSER_HOME writable if regular users need to use it.
-RUN chmod -R ugo+rw $COMPOSER_HOME # Now turn it off, because ordinary users will want to be using the default ENV COMPOSER_HOME=""
+RUN chmod 666 /usr/local/bin/CodeSniffer.conf # Make `COMPOSER_HOME` writable if regular users need to use it.
+RUN chmod -R ugo+rw $COMPOSER_HOME # Now turn it off, because ordinary users will want to be using the default.
+ENV COMPOSER_HOME=""

 It can be complicated to figure out what’s going on when building a Dockerfile, and even more complicated when you’re seeing it go by as part of

 ddev sshfirst of all to pioneer the steps you want to take.
-You can just do all the things you need to do there, and see if it works.
-If doing something that affects PHP you may need to
+You can do all the things you need to do there and see if it works.
+If you’re doing something that affects PHP, you may need to

 sudo killall -USR2 php-fpmfor it to take effect.